Yoco03/Capstone-Projects-I---IV/README.md

 #### Compulsory Task

 _Follow these steps:_
-   * Create a copy of your previous Capstone project ( task_manager.py) and save it in the Dropbox folder for this project.
-Also, copy and paste the text files ( user.txt and tasks.txt ) that accompanied the previous Capstone project to this folder.
+   * Create a copy of your previous Capstone project ( task_manager.py).
+      Also, copy and paste the text
+      files ( user.txt and tasks.txt ) that accompanied the previous Capstone
+      project to this folder.
 Modify this program as follows:
    * Modify the code of your previous project so that functions are used.
    Adding functions will improve the modularity of your code.
 Your program should include at least the following functions: